ros-chef/ros-web-dev-vm/README.md

 # Packaging

 NOTE: THIS SEEMS TO BE BROKEN.
-SOMEHOW THE PRODUCED BOX FAILS TO IMPORT
+SOMEHOW THE PRODUCED BOX FAILS TO IMPORT.

+I was able to package and restore a box once, but all my recent attempts at this failed miserably.
+I've no idea why :(

 You'd need to get an S3 IAM user that has access to ros-chef bucket to upload the box.